knpuniversity/symfony/knpu/twig-layouts.md

 If you want to replace the title, then you'll override the `title` block.

 Right now, our `show.html.twig` file is just barfing content.
-We're telling Twig we wnat to use `base.html.twig`, but it doesn't know *where* in that file this content should be placed.
+We're telling Twig we want to use `base.html.twig`, but it doesn't know *where* in that file this content should be placed.

 To fix this, wrap *all* of the content in a block: `{% block body %}`.
 At the end,